 I cast off, with Panayiotis’ help, and departed Partheni at 1400.
 We motored slowly the 1.7 M to Archangelos [37° 11.9' N 26° 46.3' E] testing the new autopilot driver which worked very well.
 We arrives at 1430.
-I dropped the anchor in 3.5 depth over sand marking its location with the small buoy and let out 25 m of chain.
-It was very calm and the wind was less then 10 knots.
-It was very calm here, less then 10 knots from anywhere between SW, W, and NW.
-There were many boats in the cove, including 2 small ships, the crew of which drove their tenders at obnoxiously high speed endangering people who were swimming.
+I dropped the anchor in 3.5 m depth over sand marking its location with the small buoy and let out 25 m of chain.
+It was very calm and the wind was less then 10 knots from anywhere between SW, W, and NW.
+There were many boats in the cove, including 2 small ships, the crew of which drove their tenders at an obnoxiously high speed endangering people who were swimming.
 The local taverna, To Stigma (Το Στίγμα) was full of people having a noisily good time.

 I had a nice swim and checked the anchor, it was very well set.
 I was pleased but very tired.
 I will report tomorrow but I suspect that I will not go anywhere, just rest and recharge my battery.

-By the evening most of the S/Ys and the ships had left to be replaced by other S/Ys and a Turkish gullet.
+By the evening most of the S/Ys and the ships had also left to be replaced by other S/Ys and a Turkish gullet.
 I lowered the dinghy from its davits, inflated it, and tested its outboard.
 I then tidied the deck and tomorrow morning I will install the mainsail.

 As I was very tired I took a nap.
 Then I read some more of The Caiad on the Kindle.
 After I had a celebratory ouzo for starting my cruising for this year I went ashore and walked up to the taverna.
 Mrs. Europe and her daughter Demetra were pleased to see me because they were wondering why I had not shown up this year.
 The place was packed.
 Although the meal was indifferent I got back into the dinghy and returned to Thetis without any misadventure this time.